-A main reason Maryland homeowners get a BGE home energy audit completed is because they keep getting the letter from BGE saying that they are using more energy than their neighbors.
+One big reason Maryland homeowners get a comprehensive home energy audit is because they keep getting the letter from BGE saying that they are using more energy than their neighbors.

-They are eager to get to the bottom of it once and for all and the comprehensive assessment through the Maryland Home Performance with ENERGY STAR® Program rarely disappoints.
+It doesn't make sense to them and they are eager to get to the bottom of it once and for all.
+Luckily, the comprehensive assessment through the Maryland Home Performance with ENERGY STAR® Program rarely disappoints.

 BGE Home Energy Report Program

-What You Need to Know - The Monthly Report Works
+What You Need to Know - How the Monthly Report Works

 We all get them.
 We all stopped looking at them.
 But, every once in a while it pops up in an email and you see your score.
 Its never good.
 You ask yourself - what else can I do?
 You are energy conscious.
 You consistently review your energy usage habits.

 It does not add up.